scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

 {% endtab %}
 {% endtabs %}

-In the above code `scalaSeq` is a wrapper over `javaList` that adapt's it to Scala's `mutable.Seq` collection.
+In the above code `javaList.asScala` creates a wrapper that adapts a `java.util.List` to Scala's `mutable.Seq` collection.

 ## How to use Java `Optional` in Scala